SNAPBOX

 Discovery and research

-66% like the idea of having a 24 hours delivery option from house to house
+66% liked the idea of 24-hour delivery from house to house — showing users want flexibility anytime.

 User personas